• Skip to primary navigation

 This is an easy recipe with shortcut options.
 There are lots of pictures provided to guide you through too.

-1. Mix the honey mustard sauce ingredients together in a small bowl and set aside for now.
+1. Mix the honey mustard sauce ingredients.

 hands whisking egg in a bowl with a fork